guanyuming-he/mitocw_lv_dl/readme.md

 Currently, I put some scripts that download open courses from other universities here, too, because they may reuse some of the code here.

-However, their architecture may be significantly different from those on MIT OCW.
-Hence, I put those scripts as standalone `.py` files.
-And you will need to call them individually.
+However, since their websites don't necessarily share the same architecture as the MIT OCW ones, you should only download them using the following commands:

-For now, I only have one such script: `./scripts/dl_toronto_fmsd.py`, which downloads the Lectures, Transcripts, and Slides of the FMSD course by Prof. Hehner at the University of Toronto.
+For now, I only have one such script: `./scripts/courses/fmsd_hehner.py`, which downloads the Lectures, Transcripts, and Slides of the FMSD course by Prof. Hehner at the University of Toronto.
 To use it, execute
 ```
-python3 scripts/dl_toronto_fmsd.py <root_dir> <verbose>
+python3 scripts/main.py <sub_dir_of_root> "fmsd_hehner" <res-types> "300k" <verbose>
 ```
+, where
-, where `root_dir` is the place that you want to place the downloaded files.
+- `sub_dir_of_root` is a **sub** directory of the directory where you want the files to be downloaded to.
+This strange restriction is because I reuse the code where this argument would be the dir to the static course content.
+- `res-types` can be any subset of `{ "Lecture", "Slide", "Transcript" }`.
+- `verbose` same as above.

 # Introduction
 MIT OCW is a great platform of free and high-quality educational resources.